 Lead Special Education Teacher – Geoff Corbett

-Our Exceptional Group of Educational Assistants – Chris Embury, Joanne Nichols, Laurie Clarke, Jo-Anna Star, Jennifer Nilsen, Courteney Menard and Jayne Drinkwater.
+Our Exceptional Group of Educational Assistants – Chris Embury, Joanne Nichols, Laurie Clarke, Jo-Anna Star, Jennie Exell, Courteney Menard and Jayne Drinkwater.

 We have found that many students experience test stress as well as being uncertain on how to time manage, support their ideas and critically manage a test situation.
 The following two resources are available in guidance for students to access.
 Please feel free to print and use.
 They have been adapted from College and University Support Centres.
 In addition, courses such as Learning Strategies are critical for learning some of these skills by a trained teacher.

 GLE1OR, GLS1OR, GLE2OR, GLE3OR, GLE4OR – Credit Courses